Contact Us

-DNA paternity tests analyzes up to 15 locations looking for matches between the alleged father and child.
+With the exception of our Laboratory who test twice the amount of DNA than other labs a DNA paternity tests analyse up to 15 locations looking for matches between the alleged father and child.
 All markers must reflect a match (or mutation) or the alleged father is not the biological father.
-Each match receives an paternity index value indicating the strength of the match; the more unique the match, the higher the index.
+Each match receives a paternity index value indicating the strength of the match; the more unique the match, the higher the index.
 The probability of paternity is calculated using all of the paternity index values.

 In such instances, DNA Worldwide requests DNA samples for the biological mother.
 If she is unavailable, the test result remains inconclusive.
 With the mother, DNA paternity testing almost always provides a strong, conclusive result.
 Even when results are conclusive, including the mother further strengthens the DNA test conclusion.